-As shown in the previous experiment, the two graph UDKVMSR programs with static computation binding based on key approach scale poorly as the hardware parallelism increases.
-The reasons are twofold:
+We show that the two graph UDKVMSR programs with static computation binding based on key approach scale poorly as the hardware parallelism increases in the previous subsection.
+The main reasons are:

 - 1. The task size is determined by the highly-skewed input vertex's degree, resulting in irregular task size (see Table 5.3). - 2.
-Both programs access memory intensively with limited computation associated with each data so DRAM access latency dominates.
+Both programs access memory intensively with limited computation associated with each data so DRAM access latency dominates the performance.